 The proposed bill establishes the Farmland Assessment Review Commission within the New Jersey Department of Agriculture, which will be responsible for the annual review and recommendation of changes to the state's farmland assessment program.
-The commission aims to ensure fair, equitable, and uniform application of the program across local jurisdictions by evaluating various aspects such as the number and location of farmland-assessed properties, the feasibility of imposing limits on benefits, and the need for dedicated state funding for inspections.
-The commission will consist of nine members, including state officials and public representatives, who will oversee the implementation of the program and conduct independent reviews of documentation submitted for farmland assessment.
+The commission aims to ensure fair, equitable, and uniform application of the program across all local jurisdictions.
+It will evaluate various aspects of the program, including the distribution of farmland-assessed properties, the feasibility of imposing limits on benefits, and the need for dedicated funding for inspections.
+The commission will consist of nine members, including state officials and public members with expertise in agriculture, taxation, and local assessment practices, and will conduct independent reviews to ensure compliance with program requirements.

 Statutes affected: Introduced: 54:4-23.3